We understand how frustrating strike action will be for our students and staff.

 Action short of a strike (ASOS) is when staff take other action such as limiting some of their work-related activities outside of any strike days.
 ASOS is determined by the union and can run simultaneously to strike days and continue until the union calls it off.

-At this point in time, ASOS consists of a marking and assessment boycott, as well as staff members working their contracted hours and duties and not volunteering to do more, not rescheduling classes and lectures cancelled due to strike action, not covering for absent colleagues, removing uploaded materials related to, and/or not sharing materials related to lectures or classes that will be or have been cancelled because of strike action.
+During previous industrial action, ASOS has consisted of staff members working their contracted hours and duties and not volunteering to do more, not rescheduling classes and lectures cancelled due to strike action, not covering for absent colleagues, removing uploaded materials related to, and/or not sharing materials related to lectures or classes that were cancelled because of strike action.

 How could industrial action affect me?

-The university will remain open, and we will do everything we can to ensure you continue to have access to the facilities and services on campus including informal study spaces, libraries and computer rooms.
+In the event of future industrial action, the university would remain open, and we would do everything we could to ensure you continued to have access to the facilities and services on campus including informal study spaces, libraries and computer rooms.

-There may be some changes to opening and closing times of some of our buildings and some entrances and exits may not be in use.
-Signs will be in place to direct you to alternative entrances and exits.
+There might be some changes to opening and closing times of some of our buildings and some entrances and exits might not be in use.
+Signs would be in place to direct you to alternative entrances and exits.

-Some of the opening times for libraries may change so please check the libraries website.
+Some of the opening times for libraries might change; this would be shown on the libraries website.

-Our student advice, wellbeing and welfare services will continue to be available throughout this time.
+Our student advice, wellbeing and welfare services would continue to be available throughout industrial action.

-I feel worried about crossing a picket line.
-What should I do?
+If I were to feel worried about crossing a picket line, what would I do?

-On strike days, you may see a group of people at our campus entrances who are supporting the strike action - this is a picket line.
-This is a normal activity during strike action and you will still be able to access the building.
-Our security staff will be on hand to help anyone that would like assistance to enter the building.
-If you can't easily find a member of the security team, please call +44 (0)207 8482222.
+On strike days, you might see a group of people at our campus entrances who are supporting the strike action - this is a picket line.
+This is a normal activity during strike action and you would still be able to access the building.
+Our security staff would be on hand to help anyone that would like assistance to enter the building.
+If you couldn't easily find a member of the security team, you would be able to contact them by calling +44 (0)207 8482222.

 How could industrial action affect research?

-We don’t expect the industrial action to have any significant effects on research.
-Please continue with your research, as guided by your supervisor(s).
+We wouldn't expect industrial action to have any significant effects on research.
+In the event of industrial action, please continue with your research, as guided by your supervisor(s).

 If you are a Graduate Teaching Assistant (GTA), please see the staff Q&A.

-Some staff may choose to strike but many other staff will be working on these days.
-You should attend unless your lecturer or department tell you otherwise.
+Some staff might choose to strike but many other staff would be working on these days.
+In the event of industrial action, you should attend unless your lecturer or department tell you otherwise.

 Should I attend supervision of projects and dissertations?

-You should attend unless your lecturer or department tell you otherwise.
+In the event of industrial action, you should continue to attend unless your lecturer or department tell you otherwise.

 Should I submit assignments?

-Yes, you should continue to submit your assignments to the existing deadline.
-You will be notified if there is any change in the submission arrangements.
-You will not need to apply for mitigating circumstances if the department adjusts assignment deadlines as a consequence of industrial action.
+Yes, you should continue to submit your assignments to the existing deadline in the event of industrial action.
+You would be notified if there were any change in the submission arrangements.
+You would not need to apply for mitigating circumstances if the department adjusted assignment deadlines as a consequence of industrial action.

-There may be instances where sessions have to be cancelled.
-If they can, your faculty or department will let you know as soon as possible of any change to your timetabled session.
-Please continue to check your emails and KEATS regularly.
-However, we are not always able to inform you of any changes in advance, as staff members are not legally required to tell the university if they plan to take industrial action.
+In the event of industrial action, there might be instances where sessions would have to be cancelled.
+If they can, your faculty or department would let you know as soon as possible of any change to your timetabled session.
+We would ask you to please continue to check your emails and KEATS regularly.
+However, we would not always be able to inform you of any changes in advance, as staff members would not legally be required to tell the university if they planned to take industrial action.

 Important to know:

-- If a staff member does not arrive for the start of a teaching session, you should wait a few minutes to make sure your lecturer is not late before leaving the room.
+- If a staff member were to not arrive for the start of a teaching session, you should wait a few minutes to make sure your lecturer is not late before leaving the room.

-- If a lecture, tutorial or other planned contact point is cancelled due to industrial action, please make a note of it.
+- If a lecture, tutorial or other planned contact point were cancelled due to industrial action, you should make a note of it.

-If your lecture or class is affected by strike action but still takes place, you are expected to attend at the rescheduled time unless you have been given prior permission to be absent in line with normal procedure.
+In the event of industrial action, there might be instances where sessions would have to be rescheduled.
+If your lecture or class were affected by strike action but still took place, you would be expected to attend at the rescheduled time unless you had been given prior permission to be absent in line with normal procedure.

-Yes, the university will remain open, and we will do everything we can to ensure you continue to have access to the facilities and services on campus including informal study spaces, libraries and computer rooms.
+Yes, the university would remain open, and we would do everything we could to ensure you continued to have access to the facilities and services on campus including informal study spaces, libraries and computer rooms.

-We will support you with your studies and independent learning.
-Our student advice, wellbeing and welfare services will continue to be available to you throughout this time.
+We would support you with your studies and independent learning.
+Our student advice, wellbeing and welfare services would continue to be available to you throughout industrial action.

-I’m a King’s Online student.
-How could industrial action affect me?
+I’m a King’s Online student, how might industrial action affect me?

-You may still experience some disruption on strike days, including cancellation of live teaching events and facilitated webinars, or reduced moderation in discussion forums.
-Your Student Success Advisor will remain available throughout the period of industrial action and should continue to be your first point of contact for all matters related to your programme.
+You might still experience some disruption on strike days, including cancellation of live teaching events and facilitated webinars, or reduced moderation in discussion forums.
+Your Student Success Advisor would remain available throughout the period of industrial action and would continue to be your first point of contact for all matters related to your programme.

-How will the industrial action affect my visa in terms of my attendance record?
+How would the industrial action affect my visa in terms of my attendance record?

-Your Student visa conditions are not affected by the industrial action.
-You should attend as scheduled, and the normal processes for attendance monitoring will apply to undisrupted sessions.
+Your Student visa conditions would not be affected by the industrial action.
+You should attend as scheduled, and the normal processes for attendance monitoring would apply to undisrupted sessions.

-I'm a visiting study abroad/exchange student.
-How could industrial action affect me?
+I'm a visiting study abroad or exchange student, how might industrial action affect me?

-You may still experience some disruption due to strike action and action short of a strike (ASOS), in the same way as other students.
-The Global Mobility team will remain available throughout the period of industrial action and can provide additional support and guidance.
+You might still experience some disruption due to strike action and action short of a strike (ASOS), in the same way as other students.
+The Global Mobility team would remain available throughout the period of industrial action and would be able to provide additional support and guidance.

-Student services should be available throughout any industrial action period.
-More information is available on Student Services Online.
+Student services would remain available throughout any industrial action period.
+More information about the range of support services available can be found in this article.

-You can also access impartial and confidential academic advice support services from KCLSU.
-More information is available at KCLSU Advice.
+You would also be able to access impartial and confidential academic advice support services from KCLSU.
+More information is available on the KCLSU website.

-What additional support is available for my personal and professional development?
+What additional support would be available for my personal and professional development?

-You can also sign up for a careers appointment on King's CareerConnect and one of our experienced Careers Consultants will help you discover your options, guide your focus, and action your ideas.
-Appointments are available in person and online.
+You would also be able to sign up for a careers appointment on King's CareerConnect and one of our experienced Careers Consultants would help you discover your options, guide your focus, and action your ideas.
+Appointments would continue to be available in person and online.

 You can find out more about our careers offering at King’s and further opportunities available to you on Student news.

-We understand that industrial action can cause additional stress and pressure on top of your studies.
-You may wish to speak to your department or the following services:
+We understand that industrial action might cause additional stress and pressure on top of your studies.
+In the event of industrial action, you might wish to speak to your department or the following services, which would continue to be available:

 - Faculty Wellbeing Advisors – you can book an appointment with our team of advisors to discuss and support your personal wellbeing.